caramel and cashews

 • Add both eggs and stir until completely incorporated.

 • Use ripe bananas.
 I said it once but it's worth repeating.
-When a banana ripens the starches convert to sugar and the banana becomes softer.
+When a banana ripens, it gets sweeter and softer.
 Don't use green bananas!

 • Feel free to add mix-ins or toppings!
-I LOVE to add chocolate chips but you could add walnuts, pecans, shredded coconut, dried cherries, golden raisins, or cocoa nibs.
+I LOVE to add chocolate chips, but you could add walnuts, pecans, shredded coconut, dried cherries, golden raisins, or cocoa nibs.
 You could also top with sliced almonds, or turbinado sugar.
+The sky is the limit!

 Storing & Freezing Banana Bread

-Once the gluten free banana bread is cool you can put it in an airtight container and leave it on the counter for 3 days.
+• Once the gluten free banana bread is cool you can put it in an airtight container or zip-top bag and leave it on the counter for 3 days.

-You can also freeze the banana bread which is my preferred method because I can't eat an entire loaf all by my lonesome.
-I like to slice it and then freeze it so I don't have to pull out half a loaf for one sitting.
+• You can freeze banana bread, which is my preferred method because I can't eat an entire loaf all by my lonesome.
+I like to slice it first, then freeze it so I can pull one slice out at a time.

 Which gluten free flour should I use?

-Make sure to use an all purpose flour that contains xanthan gum.
-Gluten free all purpose flour is actually a blend of flours and starches that work to mimic regular flour.
-Each brand is slightly different with a different taste and texture.
+Be sure to use a gluten-free all-purpose flour that includes xanthan gum.
+Gluten-free all-purpose flour is a blend of flours and starches designed to replicate the structure of regular flour, and each brand varies slightly in flavor and texture.

 Other Gluten Free Recipes You Might Like